clorichel/netinstall/README.md

 >
 > **TIP**
 >
 > It's possible to build the container image yourself into a `.tar`, instead of some of the steps below.
-See Mikrotik docs for [example Docker build steps](https://help.mikrotik.com/docs/display/ROS/Container#Container-c)buildanimageonPC) for Pi-Hole.
+See Mikrotik docs for [example Docker build steps](https://help.mikrotik.com/docs/display/ROS/Container#Container-c\)buildanimageonPC) for Pi-Hole.
 To start, use `git clone https://github.com/tikoci/netinstall.git`, to get the needed `Dockerfile` (and `Makefile` that contains the `netinstall` logic) to start `docker buildx` that well in a few steps get a `.tar` file locally to use on RouterOS – without using DockerHub, etc.
 >
 ---
 6. The `registry-url` is used to fetch "pull" images.
-It must be set to use either DockerHub or GitHub Container Registry.
+Either DockerHub or GitHub Container Registry are supported.
     To see what's set, use `/container/config/print` to view the `registry-url` and `tmpdir` in use.

     So for DockerHub, the setting should look like this: